 Responding to Test Results

-A positive result from a rapid test is considered a “preliminary positive result” and must be followed up with a laboratory-based test, through the local public health authority, as soon as possible for confirmation.
-The individual who received a positive result on the rapid test should isolate until the result of the laboratory-based test is known.
+A positive result from a rapid test is considered a presumptive positive result and may need to be followed up with a laboratory-based PCR test.
+The individual who received a presumptive positive result on the rapid test should isolate as recommended by local public health authorities.

-Each province has different procedures.
-It is important to check if a preliminary positive result needs to be reported to the province/territory and follow the reporting requirements.
+Each province and territory may have different reporting requirements.
+It is important to check if a presumptive positive result needs to be reported, and what follow-up actions may be required.